broadinstitute/ml4h/docker/finngen_deploy/README.md

 Login to your finngen account and navigate to the green bucket Google Console page.
 The address depends on the sandbox version.
 Currently, it is at: [https://console.cloud.google.com/storage/browser/fg-production-sandbox-54_greenuploads/<folder_name>](https://console.cloud.google.com/storage/browser/fg-production-sandbox-54_greenuploads/<folder_name>).
 Upload all the parts here.
 Then after they pass the virus scan, which takes ~20 minutes, they will show up in your FinnGEN IVM at the path `/finngen/green/<folder_name>`.
-You can replace `sam` with any folder name you want, but must be consistent between the upload and the IVM path.
+You can replace `folder_name` with any folder name you want, but must be consistent between the upload and the IVM path.

 More docs are here: [https://docs.finngen.fi/working-in-the-sandbox/quirks-and-features/how-to-upload-to-your-own-ivm-via-finngen-green](https://docs.finngen.fi/working-in-the-sandbox/quirks-and-features/how-to-upload-to-your-own-ivm-via-finngen-green)